cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 ## The action methods

-Finally you must ought to the methods that allow you to interact with the blockchain.
+Finally you ought to add the methods that allow you to interact with the blockchain.
 They also help advertise how to craft messages for your client.
 Taking inspiration from [`sendTokens`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/signingstargateclient.ts#L180-L197), create one function for each of your messages:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/checkers_signingstargateclient.ts#L59-L117]
 public async createGame(